 The Maryland State Pension System is made up of nine retirement plans, and local governments participate in six of those plans.
-Local school system employees are members of the teachers’ pension and retirement plans.
-And many other local government employees are members of the employees’ and law enforcement officers’ retirement and pension plans through their governments’ participation in the state system.
-In addition, some librarians and elected officials have the option to join the state system.
-The local government role as participant in these plans, and its new role as payer of teacher pension costs translate to a major county stake in the Maryland State Pension System.
+As of July 1, 2014, 126 units of local government participate in the State Pension plans, including eleven county governments.
+The county government role as participant in these plans, and its new role as payer of teacher pension costs translate to a significant overall county stake in the Maryland State Pension System.

 Participating Governmental Units